159753x/island_picker/README.md

 JavaScript: Core language for the project.

 ## API Calls
 This is project that can be tested locally with sending request to '/api' path, that will cause Vite to use proxy server to get over CORS issue.
+But currently is using corsproxy.io which can work in both dev and production environment.